NCA Convention Policies

 If you are located in a European Economic Area Member State, you have the following rights to your personal data, which you may exercise by contacting us using the details provided below.

 Right to Access.
 You have the right to request access to the personal data we possess as part of our Conventions.
 You can also access the personal data we hold by logging into your NCAUSA.org account and viewing your account information.

 Right to Rectification.
 You have the right to ensure your data is accurate and to either correct any inaccuracies on your own or request that we correct them for you.

 Right to Erasure.
 In certain circumstances, you have the right to request that we delete all the personal data we possess associated with you.

 Right to Restrict Processing.
 You have the right to request that we restrict process your personal data for certain purposes.
 Including sending NCA related communications.

 Right to Withdrawal Consent.
-For the processing that is based on consent, you have the right to withdrawal consent at any time.
+For processing that relies on consent, you have the right to withdraw consent at any time.

 Right to Log a Complaint with a Supervisory Authority.
 If you believe we are unlawfully processing your personal data, you have the right to log a complaint with your local Supervisory Authority.
 You can find the contact details here.

-National Coffee Association USA will occasionally update this Statement of Privacy to reflect organization and customer feedback.
-National Coffee Association USA encourages you to periodically review this Statement to be informed of how National Coffee Association USA is protecting your information.
+We will occasionally update this policy to reflect organization and customer feedback.
+We encourage you to periodically review this policy to understand how we collect, use, share, and protect your information.

 If you have any questions or comments about this policy, you may contact us at: